First Published June 2020

-I have spoken at length about my personal beliefs surrounding intersectional feminism, anti-racism as an ongoing practice, and the importance of standing up against injustice when we encounter it, but recent events have shown me that this is not enough.
+I have spoken at length about my personal beliefs surrounding intersectional feminism, anti-racism as an ongoing practice, and the importance of standing up against injustice when we encounter it, but I’ve come to learn that this is not enough.
 There can be no distinctions between personal and business, or personal and political.
 As a proponent of radical self-care, Hedge Witch Botanicals unequivocally stands in solidarity with the BIPOC community, and recognizes that the fight to end police brutality is only the start—we need to dismantle white supremacy at all levels.

-I recognize that as a cis-gendered white woman in America I have work to do, and that I will continue to mess up.
-I promise to hold myself accountable, to educate myself and to elevate others, and to continue to show up in solidarity with marginalized voices.
+I recognize that as a queer white femme in America I have work to do, and that I will continue to mess up.
+I promise to hold myself accountable, to educate myself and to elevate marginalized voices, and to continue to show up in solidarity.
 Our world is made more beautiful and vibrant not in spite of our differences but because of our diversity.